erluiso/microservices-kafka-php-docker/README.md

 - Install [Docker](https://www.docker.com/products/docker-desktop/) and download all files of this project in a localfolder.
 - In linux or windows open a terminal and go to the project folder.
-- Execute this code to create the images and containers in Docker and launch the services:
+- Execute this code to create the images and containers in Docker and start the services:

 ```Dockerfile